NethServer/nethserver-firewall-base/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_TrafficShaping.rst

 Address rules
 ==============

-The table shows the list of network addresses (IP or MAC) that have customized priority rules.
+The table shows the list of hosts or network zones that have customized priority rules.
 For example, you may decide that traffic from a specific computer on the local network have a low priority or high compared to others.

 Create / Modify
 ---------------

-IP or MAC address
+Source IP address
-    Enter the IP address or MAC address that identifies the computer.
+     Select an host or network zone.

 Description
      An optional description to identify
      clearly the purpose of the rule.
-For example: high priority for the boss.
+For example, *high priority for the boss*.

 Port rules
 ==========